uhasker/getting-things-done-in-next-js/src/chapter2/02-first-steps-in-react.md

 </body>
 ```

-First we need create a React **root**.
-This the container in which we will render all our fancy UI elements.
+First we need to create a React **root**.
+This is the container in which we will render all our fancy UI elements.
 React DOM provides a `createRoot` function to accomplish that.
 The function takes a container, creates a React root for the container and returns the root:

 ```javascript
 const root = ReactDOM.createRoot(document.querySelector('#root'));